PeluxGit/WoW-Crest-Xmute-Helper/README.md

 **Basic workflow for transmutation vendors:**

-1. Visit a transmutation vendor (panel appears automatically)
+1. Visit a crest transmutation vendor (panel appears automatically).
-2. Click macro button (top-right) to pick up the macro
-3. Place macro on action bar
+2. Click the button in the top-right of the panel (or drag the `CrestX-Open` macro to your normal action bar, if you want a keybind outside the panel).
-4. Spam the macro
+3. Spam the button/macro.
 The addon tracks crest containers automatically.
 Configure Buy/Open/Confirm toggles if needed (all on by default).

 ## Add Your Own Items